felixschildorfer/harbor/README.md

    > 🔐 **Tip:** generate secrets via `openssl rand -hex 32`.

 3. Restart the backend after editing `.env` so the new config is loaded.
+4. Keep the same `DB_ENCRYPTION_KEY` across restarts—rotating it will invalidate any stored database connection passwords.
+If you do need to rotate it, delete and recreate those connections so they can be re-encrypted with the new key.

 ### Bootstrap an Admin User